henryckho/SwitcheoCompetition/README.md

 This project uses the [Angular IO](https://angular.io/) framework and uses [Switcheo API](https://docs.switcheo.network/)

-I created a Trello Board for what the tasks I have in mind: https://trello.com/b/426RUs1c/switcheo-competition

 ## Setup
 1. Install [Node.js](https://nodejs.org/)
 2. Install [npm](https://www.npmjs.com/)
 3. Run `npm install`
 4. Run `npm start` this will run `ng serve --port 8080 --open`

-## Deployment
-The docs folder is a built version using `ng build`.
-It is in a docs folder because it is chosen as the source for github pages.

 ## Demo